Feyerabend/vm/ps/APPLE.md

 [^next]: https://en.wikipedia.org/wiki/NeXT

-Display PostScript became integral to NeXT’s operating system, NEXTSTEP, which was renowned for its graphical user interface (GUI) and object-oriented development environment.
+Display PostScript became integral to NeXT's operating system, NEXTSTEP, which was renowned for its graphical user interface (GUI) and object-oriented development environment.
 And as is known, *MacOS X* inherited *a lot* from what it once was based on:
-NEXTSTEP.[^nextstep]

-DSP laid the foundation for Adobe’s later development of both Adobe Display PostScript (ADPS) and Portable Document Format (PDF).
+NEXTSTEP[^nextstep].
+(Many programming API's were still some years ago prefixed by "ns" as from "NEXTSTEP".)

 [^nextstep]: https://en.wikipedia.org/wiki/NeXTSTEP

-Apple’s adoption of PDF for its rendering engine in *macOS* highlighted PDF’s strengths, providing a unified approach to rendering that served equally well for on-screen display, printing, and document exchange.
+Apple's adoption of PDF for its rendering engine in *macOS* highlighted PDF's strengths, providing a unified approach to rendering that served equally well for on-screen display, printing, and document exchange.
 All in one.